hews/voter-data/voter-lists/README.md

 #### VoterFind Files

-From each counties Board of Elections website, via [ElectionsOnThe.net][eleconnet]
+From each county's Board of Elections website, via [ElectionsOnThe.net][eleconnet]

 This seems to be a custom-built service for Ohio counties, which some